-The manuscript of the article published in of Blues and Rhythm magazine (UK) in March, 2009, issue #237.
-This is the manuscript as originally written by Morgan Wright in March, 2008 and submitted.
-The published and edited article appears here.
+This is the manuscript of the article published in Blues and Rhythm magazine (UK) in March, 2009, issue #237.
+This is the manuscript as originally written by Morgan Wright in March, 2008 and submitted for publication.

 Harry "The Hipster" Gibson --by Morgan Wright